herman-makarkin/herman-makarkin/README.md

 ## Hi 👋 I'm Herman

-I'm a passionate Frontend (or even Frullstack) developer from Russia.
+I'm a passionate Frontend (or even Fullstack) developer from Russia.
 I enjoy learning new languages, reading nerdy philosophy books (like phänomenologie des geistes) and programming random stuff.

 The things i have worked with